 Even if you don’t meet any of the above points, you can still get free childcare if any of the following apply:

-Apply for 2 year childcare funding online.
-Just remember to bring us a copy of your eligibility letter.
+You can check online to see if you’re eligible.
+If you are, remember to bring us a copy of your eligibility letter.

-Once you have been accepted for the ‘Two Year Early Learning Programme’, you’ll receive a letter confirming your eligibility, this will also confirm a date that your child will be eligible for.
+Once you have been accepted for the ‘Two Year Early Learning Programme’, you’ll receive a letter confirming your eligibility, and this will also confirm a date that your child will be eligible for.

-Your child will become eligible the term after their second birthday.
-Once your child is eligible, we can either provide you with 15 hours a week of free childcare (38 weeks of the year) or we can spread the funding out over the year and give you a monthly deduction on your approved childcare costs.
+Your child will become eligible for the term after their second birthday.
+Once your child is eligible, we can either provide you with 15 hours a week of free childcare (38 weeks of the year), or we can spread the funding out over the year and give you a monthly deduction on your approved childcare costs.

 Every child over three qualifies for 15 hours a week, for 38 weeks of the year, the term after their third birthday.

-Once your child is eligible, we can either provide you with 15 hours a week of free sessions (38 weeks of the year) or we can spread the funding out over the year and give you a monthly deduction on your childcare costs.
+Once your child is eligible, we can either provide you with 15 hours a week of free sessions (38 weeks of the year), or we can spread the funding out over the year and give you a monthly deduction on your childcare costs.
 The usual for nurseries is 10 – 16 hours a week.

-Once we have received your code we can either provide 30 hours of free childcare a week (38 weeks of the year) or we can spread the funding out over the year.
+Once we have received your code, we can either provide 30 hours of free childcare a week (38 weeks of the year), or we can spread the funding out over the year.

 Paid upfront to approximately 75% of the childcare costs, this is usually paid weekly and upfront.

-You cannot claim Universal Credit/Working Tax Credit and Tax-Free Childcare at the same time, you will undoubtedly be better off staying on the Universal Credit/Working Tax Credit system.
+You cannot claim Universal Credit/Working Tax Credit and Tax-Free Childcare at the same time.
+You will undoubtedly be better off staying on the Universal Credit/Working Tax Credit system.